-5 UPR SA13, Appendix I 'University Schedule of Sanctions and Penalties for Academic and Non-Academic Disciplinary Offences' sets out the University's definition of 'Student Debt', 'Academic Student Debt' and 'Non-Academic Student Debt' and defines 'Academic Student Debt' as unpaid tuition fees.
+UPR SA13, Appendix I 'University Schedule of Sanctions and Penalties for Academic and Non-Academic Disciplinary Offences' sets out the University's definition of 'Student Debt', 'Academic Student Debt' and 'Non-Academic Student Debt' and defines 'Academic Student Debt' as unpaid tuition fees.

-6 UPR SA15, Appendix I "University Schedule of Sanctions and Penalties for Academic and Non-Academic Disciplinary Offences' sets out the University's definition of 'Student Debt', 'Academic Student Debt' and 'Non-Academic Student Debt' and defines 'Academic Student Debt' as unpaid tuition fees.'
+UPR SA15, Appendix I "University Schedule of Sanctions and Penalties for Academic and Non-Academic Disciplinary Offences' sets out the University's definition of 'Student Debt', 'Academic Student Debt' and 'Non-Academic Student Debt' and defines 'Academic Student Debt' as unpaid tuition fees.'

-- ii with the exception of coursework set in the first four (4) weeks of the Semester, the dates of coursework are published no later than four (4) weeks before they are due to be submitted; - iii the appropriate Handbook is issued to all of the students registered for each programme; - iv students are aware that they are also subject to institutional regulations and that they are required to conduct any coursework, studies, projects, investigations, questionnaires or other procedures involving the use of human participants in accordance with the requirements of the University's ethics regulations (UPR RE01)7. - 4.2 The Associate Director will ensure that: - i with the exception of 'out of time' and re-sit examinations, the dates of examinations are published four (4) weeks before they are due to take place. - ii an update of the document 'Instructions for Exam Candidates' is published on AskHerts. - 4.3 The Head of Student Administration will: - i at the start of each academic session, notify students of the make and model of the calculator approved by the University; - ii ensure that: - a the titles of the Programme, Module and Short Course Boards of Examiners, the names of their respective Chairs and the dates on which they are scheduled to meet, are published to all students (see section C, UPR AS142); - b all students are advised to read the 'Instructions for Exam Candidates' which are published on AskHerts by the Associate Director;

-- c in a timely manner, all students are registered on the Student Record System as being enrolled on their modules; - d all students are informed of the process and timescale for checking, via the Virtual Learning Environment (VLE), that they have been enrolled on the correct modules.

-4.4 Institutional role of the Associate Director

-- 4.4.1 Although the Associate Director may delegate certain responsibilities to members of staff under their management, ultimate responsibility for the administration of examinations and conferments lies with the Associate Director. - 4.4.2 For the purposes of these regulations, the Associate Director is the nominee of the Secretary and Registrar.
+- iv students are aware that they are also subject to institutional regulations and that they are required to conduct any coursework, studies, projects, investigations, questionnaires or other procedures involving the use of human participants in accordance with the requirements of the University's ethics regulations (UPR RE01)7. - 4.2 The Associate Director (Academic Services) will ensure that: - i with the exception of 'out of time' and re-sit examinations, the dates of examinations are published four (4) weeks before they are due to take place. - ii an update of the document 'Instructions for Exam Candidates' is published on AskHerts. - 4.3 The Director of Student Administration will: - i at the start of each academic session, notify students of the makes and models of the calculator approved by the University; - ii ensure that: - a the titles of the Programme, Module and Short Course Boards of Examiners, the names of their respective Chairs and the dates on which they are scheduled to meet, are published to all students (see section C. UPR AS142): - b all students are advised to read the 'Instructions for Exam Candidates' which are published on AskHerts; - c in a timely manner, all students are registered on the Student Record System as being enrolled on their modules; - d all students are informed of the process and timescale for checking, via the Virtual Learning Environment (VLE), that they have been enrolled on the correct modules. - 4.4 Institutional role of the Associate Director (Academic Services) - 4.4.1 Although the Associate Director (Academic Services) may delegate certain responsibilities to members of staff under their management, ultimate responsibility for the administration of examinations and conferments lies with the Associate Director (Academic Services). - 4.4.2 For the purposes of these regulations, the Associate Director (Academic Services) is the nominee of the Secretary and Registrar.